 Q: So this project is a way to help do that in a sensitive way.

 A: Exactly.
 You don’t want to reinforce a power imbalance or replace traditional and indigenous peoples knowledge systems — which can happen when you introduce technology to historically marginalized groups — but at the same you want people to have access to tools and technology that can help them.

 So you have to do it sensitively, and luckily, CI has a lot of experience there.

 It’s been a learning experience for me, working on the tech side of things: I used to think that any technology is helpful for anyone, but now I’m learning that that’s not necessarily true.
 We have to be careful how and where it is applied.
-Ultimately, it’s driven by empowerment — we want to make technology available to empower people to achieve their goals.
+Ultimately, it’s driven by the need for technology support people to achieve their goals.

 - Why indigenous rights matter